matt-marko/website/README.md

 A website that lets you play a game of Nim either against a friend, or the computer.
 The game was written in Javasacript, and the source code is contained in script.js

-Preview of the website https://htmlpreview.github.io/?https://github.com/matt-marko/nim/blob/main/main.html.
+Preview of the website: https://htmlpreview.github.io/?https://github.com/matt-marko/nim/blob/main/main.html.

 Rules: In nim, two players take turns removing matches set up in five rows.
 On their turn, a player can remove any number of matches provided they all come from the same row.
 You can remove matches by clicking on them.